anartovich/register-apis/README.md

 13. This script will deploy multiple containers of Prizm mocking server on your machine: one per API spec in the *`./APIs`* folder.
+The containers use one port per container starting with 4010.

     **Note**: make sure that you have enough resources to run Axway APIM and multiple docker containers